Fabric Blog, Tartan Fabric

 The earliest known pieces of tartan date back to the 3rd century AD, found in archaeological sites such as the famous “Tartan of the Loch” from a burial mound in the UK.

-Tartan in Modern Fashion: A Global Trend
+Tartan in Modern Fashion: A Global Icon

 Home furnishings like throws, upholstery, curtains, and carpets often feature tartan patterns, offering a cozy, rustic charm.
 Other, accessories such as bags, scarves, and hats have embraced tartan, allowing consumers to integrate this iconic design into their everyday style.

-Types of Tartan Fabric
+Popular Types of Tartan Fabric: A Style Guide

 Unstitched Tartan Flannel Check Fabric